 And then I slept in the top level, which was enclosed like a normal tent.
 Well, it felt like a normal tent until I peeked through the walls and looked down – the top level was really high!
 It was also super comfortable.

 I’d say sleeping in a tree tent is a lot more comfortable than a normal tent, and probably a bit warmer since I was up off of the cold ground.
 It’s also a lot more comfortable than sleeping in a hammock, as it’s suspended from three corners, so it’s much more flat than a traditional hammock.

 Does it sound like I’m trying to sell you a tree tent?
 Actually I’m really just trying to justify buying one myself.
 I’m definitely tempted, though not sure how well I could manage setting it up all on my own.
 Plus I’m not sure any other campsite could compare to this one with its mountain and fjord views.
 Honestly I was so incredibly sad to leave – this was definitely one of the most beautiful spots I’ve ever slept.

-And then from Isfjorden I made my way to Øye, where I had booked a stay at the fanciest hotel of my trip, which seemed appropriate after spending a night sleeping outside.
-Stay tuned for that blog post next week!
+And then from Isfjorden I made my way to Øye, where I had booked a stay at the fanciest hotel of my trip, the Hotel Union Øye, which seemed appropriate after spending a night sleeping outside.
+You can read about my stay in Øye here.